andrewcooke/choochoo/docs/data-model.md

 both cases the structure is very simple, with all concrete classes being direct children of the base.

-Source has three children: Interval, ActivityJournal, and TopicJournal.
+Source has four children: Interval, ActivityJournal, TopicJournal and **Constant** (arbitrary values entered by the user, but not on a scheduled basis - FTHR, for example).

-StatisticJournal also has three children: StatisticJournalInteger, StatisticJournalFloat and StatisticJournalText.
+StatisticJournal has three children: **StatisticJournalInteger**, **StatisticJournalFloat** and **StatisticJournalText** - used for storing values of the respective types.
 StatisticJournal has a foreign key relationship with Source, so that when a Source is deleted the corresponding statistics are deleted (via cascade).

 ### Correctness